harsh-mahobia/Devops-Tool-Setups/Terraform/terraform-scenario-1.md

 # Scenario Description

-You need to manage multiple resources with dependencies.
-Create a Terraform configuration that deploys a web server and a security group, ensuring the server only launches after the security group is created.
-Demonstrate dependency management by reviewing the Terraform plan and output.
+You are tasked with automating cloud resource creation.
+Install Terraform on your system, configure it to use AWS, and write a Terraform configuration file that provisions a single virtual machine instance.
+Use Terraform CLI commands to initialize, apply, and destroy infrastructure.

 ---